 The Half Fare Card is valid on trains, scenic trains, PostBuses and most boats, mountain railways and cable cars.
 Excursions mentioned may not operate year round, please check before booking.
 Call us on 0800 619 1200 or email us at firstname.lastname@example.org

-- Scheduled return flights from London to Zurich (flights available from around the UK)
+- Scheduled return flights from London to Zurich including taxes and hold baggage (flights available from around the UK, also to Geneva airport)

 - Rail/boat travel from Zurich airport to Weggis and rail from Wengen to Zurich airport (2nd class)

-- 7 nights' bed and breakfast accommodation as described based on two people sharing
+- 7 nights' accommodation as described based on two people sharing; bed and breakfast in Weggis and half board in Wengen

 - FREE Half Fare Card which entitles you to half or reduced price travel